wprender/cloudbreak-docs/docs/configuration.md

 ```
 export CLOUDBREAK_SMTP_TYPE=smtps
 ```
-If the certificate used by the SMTP server is self-signed, or Java's default trust store doesn't contain it you can add it to the trust store by copying it to `certs/trusted` inside the cloudbreak deployer directory and start (or restart) the Cloudbreak container (with `cbd start`).The Cloudbreak container will automatically import the certificates in that directory to its trust store on startup.
+If the certificate used by the SMTP server is self-signed, or Java's default trust store doesn't contain it than you can add it to the trust store by copying it to `certs/trusted` inside the Cloudbreak deployer directory and start (or restart) the Cloudbreak container (with `cbd start`).The Cloudbreak container will automatically import the certificates in that directory to its trust store on startup.

 ###Access from custom domains